Hail, Pennsylvania!: History

-Dilley was an assistant director with The University of Pennsylvania Glee Club.
+Dilley was an assistant director with the University of Pennsylvania Glee Club at the University of Pennsylvania in Philadelphia.
 The piece was first performed by his group at its annual concert at the Academy of Music in 1895.
 For many years, the song was performed at Franklin Field, when the football team suffered a loss.
-Today, the song is still performed at University functions and sporting events by The University of Pennsylvania Band and The University of Pennsylvania Glee Club.
+The song is presently performed at University functions and sporting events by the University of Pennsylvania Band and The University of Pennsylvania Glee Club.

 Aside from becoming the alma mater of the University of Pennsylvania, the song also serves as the official song of Lackawanna County.
 Also, until 1990, the song served as the official song for the Commonwealth of Pennsylvania.